Gutter-Guys/Gutter_Rat/GR9/README.md

 ### GR9 STOCK
 - Order:
-    - 2x MGN9 rails for Y gantry (MGN12 will not fit inside the panels)
+    - 2x MGN9H 350mm rails for Y gantry (MGN12 will not fit inside the panels)
-    - 1x MGN12 rail for X gantry (EVA now only supports MGN12)
+    - 1x MGN12H 350mm rail for X gantry (EVA now only supports MGN12)
     - Rasberry Pi 3B+/4/Zero2 (I am runnig a Zero 2 Wireless with PA/IS and Accelerometer)
     - 1mm washers/spacers
     - Extruder of Choice (Please use a EVA2.4 supported extruder)
     - Hotend of Choice (Please use a EVA2.4 supported hotend)
-    - M3 Heat Sets
+    - M3 Heat Sets (4 needed for mounting, more maybe needed for your EVA)
 - Reuse
     - Stock Belts (No cutting required)
     - Stock Motors  (Some testing required)